stashed/docs/docs/guides/latest/volumesnapshot/deployment.md

 **Verify Restored PVC :**

-Once a restore process is complete, we are going to see that new PVCs with the name `source-data` and `source-config` have been created.
+Once the restore process is complete, we are going to see that new PVCs with the name `source-data` and `source-config` have been created.

 Verify that the PVCs have been created by the following command,